Tableau File Extensions: Introduction To Tableau File Types

 To create the Tableau Data Extract (.tde) file, first, go to the Tableau desktop and navigate to the Data tab present on the top left of the Tableau toolbar.
 Select the data source and click on the Extract Data option.

-After this process, you can either select fields from a data source that you wish to extract or just click on the Extract to create the data extract file (.tde) of an entire data set present at the data source.
+After this process, you can select fields from a data source that you wish to extract or click on the Extract to create the data extract file (.tde) of an entire data set present at the data source.

 Tableau Bookmark (.tbm)